MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/cloud-manage.md

 ### Example with the default settings

 You have a cloud with a maximum setting of 32 GB of memory.
 That cloud has two VMs with 4 GB of memory each.
-If you don't want to place a third VM with 26 GB of memory, the action will fail with "Not enough memory available".
+If you don't want to place a third VM with 26 GB of memory, the action will fail with **Not enough memory available**.

 ### Example with the registry setting